gradle/gradle/subprojects/docs/src/docs/release/notes.md

 #### Improved handling of wrapped assertion errors when running tests

-We've made further improvements to the way Gradle handles assertion errors thrown by test frameworks.
+We've made further improvements to how Gradle handles assertion errors thrown by test frameworks.

-Previously, assertion errors wrapped in non-assertion related exceptions were reported as generic test failures.
+Previously, assertion errors wrapped in non-assertion-related exceptions were reported as generic test failures.
 We've reworked the way Gradle handles such cases: the Tooling API clients will receive rich information about the assertion error even if they are wrapped.

 <a name="build-features"></a>